gSchool/DNA-release-2/02-Phase-1/02b-dso-teams.md

 Security teams or individuals support the security component of digital service development from the start, and ensure the safe and secure delivery and use of digital services.
 This includes data protection, security, and privacy.

 ### Deployment Engineers:
-Deployment teams or individuals work to automate delivery of the digital service from development and testing environments, to production environments.
+Deployment teams or individuals work to automate delivery of the digital service from development and testing environments to production environments.

 ### Testers:
-Testing teams or individuals work with Product Owners to define acceptance criteria for features, and work with Developers to make sure they meet those criteria.
-Ultimately, testing is the job of the team, and should be integrated into every step along the way.
-Best practices call for code developers to be testers as well, i.e. wearing dual hats to allow for more in-depth testing from the lowest level.
+Testers work with Product Owners to define acceptance criteria for features, and work with Developers to ensure they meet those criteria.
+Ultimately, testing is everyone's job as part of the team, and should be integrated into every stage in the process.
+Best practices are for code developers to also be testers, i.e. wearing dual hats to allow for end-to-end, in-depth testing.

 ### End User:
 End users are who ultimately interact with and use the digital service.

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->